For an Appointment

 Serving Atlanta/Roswell for 26 years

-My commitment as a wellness provider is to create as safe and healthy an environment as is possible given the current circunstances.
-Covid 19 and the variants are producing an ever changing landscape.
+My commitment as a wellness provider is to create a safe and healthy environment.

-In our office, for your safety and wellbeing as well as the safety and wellbeing of our therapists and our families, and because of the nature of our work in close contact for 60 to 90 minutes and the highly contagious nature of this virus and its variants we have instituted the following to ensure everyone's wellbeing and peace of mind:
+The nature of our work is to be in close contact for 60 to 90 minutes with our clients and because of the contagious nature of the covid 19 virus and its variants we have instituted the following to ensure everyone's wellbeing and peace of mind and ask that you wear a mask into our office.

 * HEPA Air Purifier in each treatment room which cleans the air every 15 minutes.